filiperinaldi/Autoware/docker/generic/README.md

 environment ready to try and develop Autoware.

 The main Docker images are:
-* Base image - Provides a container with all the dependencies to build and run Autoware.
+* Base image - Provides a development container with all the dependencies to build and run Autoware.
 When creating a container using this image, the Autoware source code is mounted as a volume allowing the user to develop and build Autoware.